ngjsjordan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list appointments
+1. User requests to list appointments.
-2. ClientSquare shows a list of appointments
+2. ClientSquare shows a list of appointments.

     Use case ends.